 For the Chocolate Buttercream

-- 2 sticks 226g) unsalted butter, softened (do not soften butter in the microwave)
+- 2 sticks (226g total) unsalted butter, softened (Do not microwave)

 - 6 cups (690g) powdered sugar